astronomer/astronomer/docs/pages/clickstream/destination.md

 1. **Open a PR requesting code review**
 	- Include your timeline for the reviewer if urgent or high priority.
 Mark the reviewer as both “assigned to” and “reviewer”.
 	- If possible assign to someone who’s knowledgeable on that codebase + has availability.
+	- Clarify in your PR if you're seeking a test of functionality, style, design patterns, or what the goal of your code review is.

 ## Misc